CosmiCloud/ODNPublish/README.md

 At least 2cpu and 6gb RAM required.
 1 publish every 4-5 seconds means you will use .2858 test matic per hour.
-You can fill up easily if you run out here: https://faucet.polygon.technology/
+You can fill up easily if you run out here: https://faucet.polygon.technology/.
+Check out your node wallet to see your publishes onchain.

 Run: crontab -e
 <p>